Red Lobster lost shocking amount of money after endless shrimp ‘success’

-(WTAJ) — Red Lobster was hoping to drive customers to their restaurants with an endless shrimp deal and it worked a little too well.
+(WTAJ) — Red Lobster was hoping to drive customers to its restaurants with an endless shrimp deal and it worked a little too well.

 In June, the company offered its Ultimate Endless Shrimp — typically a limited offer — on their regular menu for $20.
 The attempt to get more people into the store worked, but it came at a cost.

 Red Lobster posted an operating loss of more than $11 million in Q3, according to Restaurant Business.
-A loss that owner Thai Union Group said the Ultimate Endless Shrimp was a “key factor” in.
+It’s a loss that owner Thai Union Group said the Ultimate Endless Shrimp was a “key factor” in creating.

-“We knew the price was cheap, but the idea was to bring more traffic in the restaurants,” Thai Union CFO Ludovic Regis Henri Garnier said, according to a transcript.
+“We knew the price was cheap, but the idea was to bring more traffic in the restaurants,” said Thai Union CFO Ludovic Regis Henri Garnier, according to a transcript.

 Garnier said that more people were choosing the endless shrimp than the company thought would.

-Seafood news site SeafoodSource said that the company attributed most of the losses to industry challenges, including inflation and labor costs.

-To continue Ultimate Endless Shrimp as a regular menu item, the company said they will bump the price up to $25.
+To continue Ultimate Endless Shrimp as a regular menu item, the company said they’ll bump the price up to $25.